john-org/2-react-Intro/readme.md

 }
 ```

-The fact that you can pass props to a component makes them very powerful.
+The fact that you can pass props to a reusable component makes them very powerful.

 ```js
 function App() {